IsaacBryce/IsaacBryce/about.md

 permalink: /about/
 ---

 Spare Time Development is an Art and Design Studio based out of Tautoro in the far north of New Zealand.
-This website is designed to display online artistic musings ranging across platforms and media.
+This website is designed to display artistic musings ranging across platforms and media.
 Created using free and open source software for creation whenever possible.

-Started by creator Isaac Bryce while finishing his BAA with a Digital endorsement from NorthTec Whangarei in 2017.
-He utilises a variety of computer languages and software to create and develop illustrations, animations, 2D and 3D characters and enviroments,3D modeling and printing as well as Game/Web Development.
+Started by creator Isaac Bryce(me) while finishing my BAA with a Digital endorsement from NorthTec Whangarei in 2017.
+I utilise a variety of computer languages and software to create an array of digital and analog art from pencil sketches on paper to writing browser based games in c# using the Unity engine.

 For a closer look at some of Isaac's art check out the [artstation page][as] at [https://www.artstation.com/sparetimedev][as]